Dow sells portfolio of herbicides amid consolidation drive

 The companies did not disclose terms of the deal.
 It is expected to close by the end of the year, they said.

-The farm sector is struggling to cope with falling crop prices and diminished demand for crop protection products, which have hurt sales in the agricultural businesses at companies including Dow, Monsanto Co (MON.N) and EI du Pont de Nemours & Co (DD.N).
+The farm sector is struggling to cope with falling crop prices and diminished demand for crop protection products, which have hurt sales in the agricultural businesses at companies including Dow, Monsanto Co and EI du Pont de Nemours & Co.

 Dow's sale includes global product registrations and trademarks for herbicides including Treflan, which can be sprayed on field corn, cotton and some fruit and vegetables, according to a statement.
 A formulation and packaging facility in Alberta, Canada, is also part of the deal.